Top local movers for Greensboro to Phoenix moves

 - Phoenix’s population is about 438% greater than Greensboro.

-- Phoenix's public transportation has a score of 6 out of 10 versus Greensboro's lower score of 3.
+- Phoenix’s public transportation score of 6 out of 10 is higher than Greensboro’s score of 3.

 - Phoenix is more walkable than Greensboro with a score of 41 out of 100 vs Greensboro’s 29 out of 100.

 - With a score of 56 out of 100, Phoenix is more bike-friendly than Greensboro, which has a score of 32 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Phoenix’s crime rate is higher than Greensboro with a score of 53.06 compared to Greensboro’s 45.91.
 This means that Phoenix neighborhoods are safer than 53.06% of all U.S. neighborhoods, and Greensboro neighborhoods are safer than 45.91%.